npxhuy/microbiome/readme.md

 Installation: Available on UPPMAX's resources, but can be installed using **conda**
 > conda install -c bioconda trimmomatic=0.39

-Author's note: I do not recommend to install through conda because it's more complicated when run the program, download the [package](https://github.com/usadellab/Trimmomatic/releases) and call the package when running the trimming process is more logical for me at least.
+Author's note: I do not recommend to install through conda because it's more complicated when run the program in my experiecne, download the [package](https://github.com/usadellab/Trimmomatic/releases) and call the package when running the trimming process is more logical for me at least.
 ## FastQC
 Version: [0.11.9](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)\
 Description: Quality control tool for high throughput sequencing data.\